Skip to content

 What you get:

-• Automatic create, update, and delete audit records
+• Transaction-first create, update, and delete audit records with an explicit legacy best-effort mode

-• Tenant-scoped API keys with scopes and live/test isolation
+• Tenant-scoped API keys with scopes, live/test isolation, zero-downtime rotation, and optional IP allowlists

 • DB-backed feature flags with tenant overrides and rollout controls